I own my house outright, can I remortgage?

 • Previous 3 months' wage payslips or 2-3 years of SA302s for self-employed income

-You can easily compare all the remortgage deals available to you with Mojo.
+You can easily compare all the remortgage deals available to you with one of our mortgage advisors at Mojo.
 It takes a few minutes and if you need it, we can also offer you expert advice and even help you apply – for free.

 How much can I remortgage a house I own for?